-Things have changed massively among the expat community in the last 8 years, let alone the last 20.
-Thailand is attracting a diverse crowd of expats from all over the world.
+As for Thailand, things have changed massively among the expat community in the last 10 years.
+Thailand is attracting a diverse crowd of foreign nationals from all over the world.

 The Land of Smiles is an exciting place to be right now, a place where you never know who you might meet and what might happen next.

-I’d love to help you on your journey, whether it has already started or in the planning stage for the future.
-And there are number of ways you can stay connected with me.
+I'd love to help you on your journey, whether it has already started or whether you are planning for a future move or trip.

-Remember, the success of this blog has been down to awesome people like you, so don’t forget to leave your comments/experiences on the posts you read, and share them with others who might like them too.
+Remember, the success of this blog has been down to awesome people like you, so don't forget to leave your experiences in the comments section of the posts you read.

 Have a great day!